Julia Giles Artwork

 Encounter at the Engine House

-The Bal maidens and the Tinnie Men come face to face.
+The bal maidens and the tinnie boys come face to face.

 Media: Mine spoil, drinks cans, lichen and moss.